ratokuzmanic/obsidian-discord-webhooks/README.md

 ### Setting up messages

 1. Open the plugin settings.
+2. If you haven't added a webhook yet, create one following the steps above.
 2. Click the `+` icon to create a new message.
 3. Name your message—this name will appear in the command palette.
 4. Select a webhook from the dropdown to send this message's payload.